sci-visus/OpenVisus/conda/openvisus/README.md

 ```

-In case you want to upload:
+In case you want to upload to conda rep:

 ```
 anaconda login
-anaconda upload <conda/openvisus/filename/here>
+anaconda upload /type/your/conda/openvisus/filename/here
 ```